-The Eclipse framework was initially an integrated development environment for Java, later it was revised to be an open platform for a wide range of tools.
+The Eclipse framework started as an integrated development environment for Java, and was later revised to be an open platform for a wide range of tools.
 The central point of the Eclipse architecture and framework is its plug-in architecture, a component-based software architecture that leads to a clear and modular design.
-Within the Eclipse framework, everything is a plug-in that can be dynamically added to and removed from the running Eclipse instance.
+Within the Eclipse framework everything is a plug-in that can be dynamically added to and removed from the running Eclipse instance.

-In the Eclipse world, every plug-in amends the functionality of other plugins.
-This is achieved by the underlying OSGi [2] framework that defines the dependencies between the different plug-ins, and how and when additional plug-ins are loaded.
-In addition, it defines the mechanisms of extension points and extensions.
+In the Eclipse world, every plug-in amends the functionality of other plug-ins.
+This is achieved by the underlying OSGi framework that defines the dependencies between the different plug-ins, and how and when additional plug-ins are loaded [9].
+In addition, OSGi defines the mechanisms of extension points and extensions.
 An extension point allows to plug-in new functionality based on an abstraction or definition to enhance existing functionality.
-This way of building software components leads to an extensible architecture with welldefined interfaces.
+For instance, plug-in A defines an extension point and the appropriate interfaces that need to be implemented by a third-party plugin.
+Other plug-ins B and C follow this invitation and extend this extension point with new functionalities.
+This way of building software components leads to an extensible architecture with well-defined interfaces.